Tabs organize content across different screens, data sets, and other interactions. There are two variants of tabs.

 | Primary secondary color style | Widget.Material3.TabLayout.Secondary |

-See the full list of styles and attrs.
+For the full list, see styles and attrs.

-Tabs support Material Theming which can customize color and typography.
+Tabs support the customization of color and typography.

 API and source code: